----And Tiernan himself certainly wasn't going to be held back from giving everything a go; he took part in both kayaking and rock climbing, and fulfilled all of his duties back at camp.
+And Tiernan himself certainly wasn't going to be held back from giving everything a go; he took part in both kayaking and rock climbing, and fulfilled all of his duties back at camp.

----"I wasn't worried about the activities at all, I was just keen to give everything a shot really," says Tiernan.
+"I wasn't worried about the activities at all, I was just keen to give everything a shot really," says Tiernan.
 "I think kayaking was probably my favourite, it was good craic.
 I did the rock climbing and I got to the top-there was a great view up there."

----For the leaders it was an emotional moment and Bernie hopes that other people with disabilities will be encouraged by Tiernan's story and join their local Irish Red Cross branch.
+For the leaders it was an emotional moment and Bernie hopes that other people with disabilities will be encouraged by Tiernan's story and join their local Irish Red Cross branch.

-"It still brings a tear to my eye when I think of the smile on Tiernan's face when he got to the top of that wall, it was just something else.
-I think it's probably something he thought he would never be able to do.
-And I think every leader there was close to tears.
+It still brings a tear to my eye when I think of the smile on Tieman's face when he got to the top of that wall... it's probably something he thought he would never be able to do.